spacetelescope/jdaviz/docs/specviz/displaying.rst

 Limit methods
 ^^^^^^^^^^^^^
-You can use the methods :meth:`jdaviz.configs.specviz.helper.Specviz.x_limits` and :meth:`jdaviz.configs.specviz.helper.Specviz.y_limits` to modify the field of view of Specviz.
+You can use the methods :py:meth:`~jdaviz.configs.specviz.helper.Specviz.x_limits` and :py:meth:`~jdaviz.configs.specviz.helper.Specviz.y_limits` to modify the field of view of Specviz.
 You can provide a scalar (which assumes the units of the loaded spectra), a `~astropy.units.Quantity`, or ``'auto'`` to automatically scale::